scikit-build/scikit-build-core/docs/getting_started.md

 your `pyproject.toml`.
 You should specify exactly what language you use to keep CMake from searching for both `C` and `CXX` compilers (the default).

-If you place find Python first, pybind11 will resepct it instead of the classic FindPythonInterp/FindPythonLibs mechanisms, which work, but are not as modern.
+If you place find Python first, pybind11 will respect it instead of the classic FindPythonInterp/FindPythonLibs mechanisms, which work, but are not as modern.
 Here we set `PYBIND11_NEWPYTHON` to `ON` instead of doing the find Python ourselves.
 Pybind11 places its config file such that CMake can find it from